will8211/unimatrix/README.md

   -w                   Single-wave mode: Does a single burst of green rain,
                        exits.
 You can put in a .bashrc file to run when your terminal launches.
 Works well with speed at 95.
+See -i to not block keyboard input during visual effect.

 LONG ARGUMENTS
   -a --asynchronous